 Should Shipley have his name called on Draft night in November, he will take with him a piece much anticipated history.
-Having grown up an hour out of Sydney in Campbelltown, he is set to become the first ever Western Sydney born-and-bred player to be Drafted to an AFL team.
+Having grown up an hour out of Sydney in Campbelltown, he is set to become the first ever Western Sydney born-and-bred player from the GIANTS Academy to be Drafted into an AFL team.

 “If it happens, it would mean a lot.
 Not just to me, but hopefully for Western Sydney,” says Shipley.

 “To have someone show kids that they can make it, and they can do it as well from wherever they are – I want to give everyone hope in the area that they can play footy too.

 “But still, I’m not thinking about it too much as I don’t have a clue if it will happen or not.
 I’m just going to go in and give it my best shot – and if it happens, it happens.”